joaomcteixeira/Tree-of-Life/PULL_REQUEST_TEMPLATE.md

-- be sure you read the [CONTRIBUTING](https://github.com/joaomcteixeira/Tree-of-Life/blob/master/CONTRIBUTING.md) guidelines prior to propose a Pull Request.
+- Please read the [CONTRIBUTING](https://github.com/joaomcteixeira/Tree-of-Life/blob/master/CONTRIBUTING.md) guidelines before proposing a Pull Request.
 - be sure your code comples with `flake8 --hang-closing --ignore=W293,W503,E402` style.
-- link your PR to an Issue if applicable, if not describe what you aim to change with your PR.
+- link your PR to an Issue if applicable; if not, describe what you aim to change with your PR:
+    - if possible
+    - use bullets
 - describe the improvements introduced by your PR:
     - it possible
     - use bullets
-- suggest a new version number.
+    - again :-)